 If you’re storing digital copies of your transcript, ensure they’re protected with strong, unique passwords.
 When sending your transcript through email or online platforms, make sure to use encrypted communication channels.
 You should also exercise caution when sharing information on social media—identity thieves can exploit the details from your online profiles to respond to security questions or create convincing phishing scams.

-Identity monitoring services provide peace of mind and help you stay informed about any changes in your credit history.
+Identity monitoring services provide peace of mind by helping you stay informed about any changes in your credit history.
 They offer real-time notifications, credit score updates, and identity theft protection features.
 Some services even assist with resolving issues related to identity fraud.

 While most of these services are available for adults, more comprehensive options include coverage for children.
 This means you can rely on your parents to get you help in watching over your personal information until you’re mature enough to handle it yourself.
 If you need such services, FreeKick is an excellent choice.

-Helping ensure your SSN safety, FreeKick combines a deposit account insured by the Federal Deposit Insurance Corporation (FDIC) with identity monitoring and credit-building features.
+Helping ensure your SSN safety, FreeKick is a solution provided by Austin Capital Bank that combines a deposit account insured by the Federal Deposit Insurance Corporation (FDIC) with identity monitoring and credit building services.

 When you register for FreeKick, your chances of falling victim to identity theft will decrease since your information will actively be monitored.
 The following services are available for minors: